 Fact: Survivors are faced with stigma and shame, and are often ostracized from their families and communities.
 It is important to provide survivors with the resources and assistance they need to empower themselves and not feel ashamed for what happened to them.

 Center for Girls is committed to eliminating human trafficking and the commercial sexual exploitation of children (CSEC) in the Chiang Rai province.
-We collaborate with local NGO’s, businesses, and government to expand and improve a network to report and help prevent the trafficking and exploitation of persons.
+We collaborate with local NGOs, businesses, and the government to expand and improve a network to report and help prevent the trafficking and exploitation of persons.
 If you suspect a case of human trafficking, CSEC, or exploitation you can contact CFG on Line @CENTER4GIRLS.